Front-wheel drive: Prior to 1900

 In 1898–99, the French manufacturer Société Parisienne patented their front-wheel-drive articulated vehicle concept which they manufactured as a Victoria Combination.
 It was variously powered by 1.75 or 2.5 hp De Dion-Bouton engine or a water cooled 3.5 hp Aster engine.
 The engine was mounted on the front axle and so was rotated by the tiller steering.
 The name Victoria Combination described the lightweight, two-seater trailer commonly known as a Victoria, combined with the rear axle and drive mechanism from a motor tricycle that was placed in front to achieve front wheel drive.
 It also known as the Eureka.
-By 1899 Victoria Combinations were participating in motoring events such as the 371 km Paris–St Malo race, finishing 23rd overall and second(last) in the class.
+By 1899 Victoria Combinations were participating in motoring events such as the 371 km Paris–Saint-Malo race, finishing 23rd overall and second(last) in the class.
 In October a Victoria Combination won its class in the Paris-Rambouillet-Paris event, covering the 100-kilometre course at 26 km/h.
 In 1900 it completed 240 km non-stop at 29 km/h.
 When production ceased in mid-1901, over 400 units had been sold for 3,000 Francs (circa $600) each.